At a Glance

 ✨Tip Number 1

 Familiarise yourself with tribunal processes and procedures.
-Understanding how tribunals operate will not only help you in the role but also impress during any interviews.
+Understanding how tribunals operate will not only help you in the role but also demonstrate your commitment and knowledge during interviews.

 ✨Tip Number 2

-Network with current or former tribunal officers if possible.
-They can provide insights into the day-to-day responsibilities and share tips on how to excel in the position.
+Network with professionals in the legal or public sector.
+Engaging with current or former tribunal officers can provide insights into the role and may even lead to valuable referrals.

 ✨Tip Number 3